Azure/azure-sphere-samples/Samples/AvnetDefaultProject/HighLevelExampleApp/README.md

 * Sends sensor readings up as telemetry
 * Implements Device Twins
-   * Control all user LEDs
+   * Control user RGB LEDs
-   * Control an optional Relay Click board in Click Socket #1
    * Configure custom message to display on an optional OLED display
-* Implements two direct methods
+* Implements three direct methods
    * setTelemetryTxInterval: Modifies the period (in seconds) between sending telemetry messages
-   * rebootDevice: Forces the device to execute a reboot
+   * rebootDevice: Forces the device to execute a rebbot after a passed in delay (Seconds)
+   * test: Demonstrates how to use the init and cleanup features of the Direct Method implementation
 * Sends button press events as telemetry

 ### Optional Hardware